harunsasmaz/I-SpMV/README.md

 Compile:

-> First put the version you want to test in src, then call "make"
+> First go to the part you want to test, then call "make"

+> You can swap one of the part with serial code and test serial version.

 Test:

 > mpirun -np <NUM_PROCS> build/spmv <test_matrix> <iteration_count>

+> You can also use provided <submit_job.sh> batch file.

 Results: